Ready (2011 film): Soundtrack

+The music of Ready is composed by Pritam while the lyrics are penned by Amitabh Bhattacharya, Ashish Pandit, Neelesh Misra and Kumaar.
+It was launched on 29 April 2011 at Filmcity, Goregaon, under the banner of T-Series.
+The album contains four original tracks and four remixes.
+The item song "Ringa Ringa" from the Telugu movie Arya 2 was tweaked and composed for the film by its original composer, Devi Sri Prasad.
+The song underwent changes to suit the nativity of North India, an example being the change of "Ringa Ringa" to "Dhinka Chika".

 Release

 Ready’s release date was first set as 27 May but was later pushed back to 3 June.
 Advance bookings were opened on 29 May (five days before release) in several multiplexes.
 It became the first Indian film to release on at least 1000 UFO digital prints and almost 1900 prints in all.
 The advance at single screens matched that of Dabangg and even bettered it at places.
 The world premiere took place at Grand Cineplex, Dubai on 1 June 2011.